-For years, I thought it would be an amazing experience to take my parents to Hollywood to see a taping.
+For years, I thought it would be an amazing experience to take my parents to Hollywood to see a taping of The Big Bang Theory.
 This show is one of the hardest to get into (except maybe Ellen) so I never gave it too much thought.
 However when they announced that season 12 would be the final year, I gave it some more thought.
 Knowing I had a week off in November, I decided to try and get tickets.
+Tickets were distributed by Audiences Unlimited, who handles a lot of tapings in Hollywood.
 As I was looking for three tickets, I assumed we would end up with standby tickets.
 Considering my parents are in their 70s, standing in line from 6am wasn’t ideal, but I figured I’d try and score the tickets, and then figure out if we would go.

 As tickets were scheduled to be released at 11:30am (east coast time) I had the website open on 2 computers and my iPad.
 I kept refreshing with no luck, as they tickets hadn’t been released yet.
 About 20 minutes later, the tickets were finally loaded.
 I kept refreshing, only to constantly get an error message.

 Ten minutes later, I finally got through and quickly entered my moms name.
 Instead of standby, I was shocked to see a confirmed ticket pop up.
 I hit the back button, and was taken back to the submission page.
 Quickly, I changed the name field to my dads name, and submitted again… another confirmed ticket!
 Ok, this seems good.
 One last time… the back button… change the name… resubmit… one more confirmed ticket!
 That was it, 3 tickets, all confirmed for the November 6, 2018 taping!
 I certainly wasn’t expecting it, but I was giddy with excitement!